ohnicholas93/webslides/docs/AI_Usage.md

 ## 6) Add/Update Assets

-If your generated slides reference images (for example `assets/diagram.png`), copy them into:

-- `public/assets/diagram.png`
+If your generated slides reference images, copy them into `public/assets/`.
+For example, if your generated slides reference `assets/diagram.png`, copy it to `public/assets/diagram.png`.
+Make sure to replace the logo / branding with your own at `public/assets/logo.png`.

 Then refresh the page and confirm all visuals load correctly.